Research

 Keller, M., J.M.
 Tarara and L.J.
 Mills.
 2010.
 Spring temperatures alter reproductive development in grapevines.
 Aus.
 J. Grape Wine Res.
 16: 445-454

 Keller, M. 2010.
-Managing grapevines to optimise fruit development in a challenging environment: a climate change primer for viticulturists.
+Managing grapevines to optimize fruit development in a challenging environment: a climate change primer for viticulturists.
 Aus.
 J. Grape Wine Res.
 16: 56-69.

 Keller, M. and J.M.
 Tarara.
 2010.
 Warm spring temperatures induce persistent season-long changes in shoot development in grapevines.
 Ann.
 Bot.
 106: 131-141.